Google Ads Keyword Match Types Explained 2023

 You would type the keyword into your Ad Group with quotes around a phrase that must appear in a search query.
 You would type in a modified broad match keyword like this: “sample keyword here“.

 Exact match keywords have brackets around the entire keyword when you target them.
-Exact match keywords will match exact search queries and searches with the same meaning.
+Exact match keywords will match search queries and searches with the same meaning.

 Exact Match Example: You would type in your keyword and surround it with quotes in your Ad Group.
 You would type in an exact match keyword like this: [sample keyword here].